Old Monk: History

 In 1855, Edward Dyer set up a brewery in Kasauli, Himachal Pradesh to cater to the British requirement for cheap beer.
 This brewery changed hands and eventually became a distillery by the name of Mohan Meakin Pvt.
 Ltd.

-Old Monk, reportedly a creation of Ved Rattan Mohan, former managing director of Mohan Meakin, was first introduced in India in the 1960s.
-Colonel Ved Mohan, brother of Kapil Mohan, had been inspired by the serene life of Benedictine monks and the drinks they brewed as they led their ascetic life in the mountains where they lived in content.
-And hence, the drink got its name.
-Before Old Monk, there was Hercules rum (still sold) that was distilled exclusively for the armed forces.
-Superior in taste and perhaps even in quality to Hercules, the brand soon became one of the leading dark rums in the world and perhaps the most popular IMFL brand in the country.
+Old Monk, reportedly a creation of Ved Rattan Mohan, former managing director of Mohan Meakin, was first introduced in India in December of 1954.
+Colonel Ved Mohan, brother of Kapil Mohan, had been inspired by the serene life of Benedictine monks and the drinks they brewed as they led their ascetic life in the mountains where they lived in content, which inspired the naming of the drink.
+Old Monk soon surpassed Hercules rum in favor among the Indian armed forces.
+The brand soon became one of the leading dark rums in the world and perhaps the most popular IMFL brand in the country.
 The affordable pricing strategy has also worked in their favor.

-There was a time when Old Monk dominated the rum market.
-There were other brands also but none came close in quality or popularity.
-About eight million bottles were sold annually.
-As of 2015, the sales are a quarter of that and they continue to decline.
-There were recent rumours about Old Monk closing down but its makers, Mohan Meakin Ltd, assured that Old Monk is not going to be taken off market.

-Varieties

-Old Monk - the aged dark blended rum from India.

-Old Monk XXX Very Old Vatted Rum is the original classic Old Monk.
-All Old Monk Rums variations are dark colored aged blended rums, except the Old Monk White Rum which is filtered to remove color and usually not aged longer hence does not have the barrel's oak flavour.
+Production